biotite-dev/biotite/doc/tutorial/structure.rst

 from PDB files, yet.
 This is a good place to mention that it is recommended to use the modern PDBx/mmCIF format in favor of the PDB format.
 It solves limitations of the PDB format, that arise from the column restrictions.
-Furthermore much more additional information is stored in these files.
+Furthermore, much more additional information is stored in these files.
-In contrast to PDB files, Biopython can read the entire content of PDBx/mmCIF files, which can accessed in a dictionary like manner.
+In contrast to PDB files, *Biopython* can read the entire content of PDBx/mmCIF files, which can be accessed in a dictionary like manner.
-At first we read the file similarily to before:
+At first, we read the file similarily to before:

 .. code-block:: python